-&lt;sup>8Financial frictions in the early stage of development of the East Asian countries were further documented by Song et al. (2011), Itskhoki and Moll (2019), and Liu (2019), among others.
+&lt;sup>7Financial frictions in the early stage of development of the East Asian countries were further documented by Song et al. (2011), Itskhoki and Moll (2019), and Liu (2019), among others.
 One episode illustrates the underdevelopment of the financial system in Korea during the 1970s.
 Many Korean firms heavily relied on the domestic informal loan market to borrow for investment and working capital.
 In 1971, the collapse of the Bretton Woods system and the end the dollar convertibility into gold resulted in a worldwide economic downturn and a sharp increase in the cost of debt financing of the Korean firms.
 Instead of allowing financially troubled firms go bankrupt, a Presidential Emergency Decree of August 1972 nullified all the contracts between lenders and borrowers in the informal loan market.
 The goals of the decree were to bail out firms with large debt burdens and move loans from the informal loan market to the formal loan market.
 The decree also capped the interest rate on the reported contracts in the informal loan market at 8% and gave an option to lenders to convert their credit into shares of borrowing firms.
 The decree required firms to report total credit borrowed in the informal loan market.
 The reported total amount of credit in the informal loan market was 30.1% of the national domestic credit (Cole and Park, 1980).

-&lt;sup>9The 9 manufacturing sectors are chemicals, electronics, metals, machinery, food, textiles, wood, non-metallic mineral, and pharmaceuticals.
-See Appendix Table A1 for more detail.
+&lt;sup>8The 9 manufacturing sectors are chemicals, electronics, metals, machinery, food, textiles, wood, non-metallic mineral, and pharmaceuticals.
+See Appendix Table A2 for more detail.

-&lt;sup>10Examples of the digitized financial contract documents are reproduced in Appendix Figures A1, A2, and A3.
+&lt;sup>9Examples of the digitized financial contract documents are reproduced in Appendix Figures A1 and A2.

-by the Korea Productivity Center.
+Firm data The firm balance sheet data come from two sources.
+For the 1970-1982 period the information is digitized from the historical Annual Report of Korean Companies published by the Korea Productivity Center.
 For the 1982-2012 period the data come from KIS-VALUE, which covers firms with assets above 3 billion Korean Won (2.65mln 2015 USD).
-We merge the two balance sheet datasets based on firm names.
+10 We merge the two balance sheet datasets based on firm names.
 The variables include sales, assets, fixed assets, employment, and locations of establishments.
+Data on industrial complexes from the 1980 and 1985 Yearbooks of Industrial Complexes published by the Korea Industrial Complex Corporation.
+11 The yearbooks report information on which sector firms can be located in each complex, and years of tax exemption for firms located in these complexes.
+Using geographic information, we construct a dummy variable whether each firm was located in a complex and use it as a control.
+Also, using the information on tax exemptions we control for the favorable tax treatment, calculated as years subject to tax exemptions $T_c$ interacted with log sectoral effective marginal corporate tax $r{jt}$ : $R{ft} \equiv T_c \times \ln r{jt}$ .
+The sectoral effective marginal corporate tax rates are obtained from Kwack (1985).
 Firms' chaebol status is obtained from Center for Economic Catch-up (2007, 2008).
 The final firm-level dataset is representative of the national economy.
 On average, the sum of firms' sales in a sector covers 67% of gross output of the sector according to the Input-Output tables published by Bank of Korea.
-Appendix Figure A4 reports coverage by sector.
+Appendix Figure A3 reports coverage by sector.